golang-design/research/content/posts/ultimate-channel.md

 If there is a `len(ch)` that happens concurrently with a send/receive operation, there is no guarantee what is the return of the `len()`.
 The length is outdated immediately as `len()` returns.
-This scenario is neither discussed in the [language specification](https://golang.org/ref/spec), or the [Go's memory model](https://golang.org/ref/mem).
+This scenario is neither discussed in the language specification[^go2021spec], or the Go's memory model[^go2014mem].
 After all, Do we really need a `len()` operation for the ultimate channel abstraction?
 The answer speaks for itself.

-## Further Reading Suggestions
+## References

-- Ian Lance Taylor.
+[^taylor2021typeparam]: Ian Lance Taylor.
 Type Parameters.
 March 19, 2021. https://golang.org/design/43651-type-parameters
-- rgooch. proposal: spec: add support for unlimited capacity channels.
+[^rgoch2017unbound]: rgooch. proposal: spec: add support for unlimited capacity channels.
 13 May 2017. https://golang.org/issue/20352
-- The Go Authors.
+[^go2021spec]: The Go Authors.
 The Go Programming Language Specification.
 Feb 10, 2021. https://golang.org/ref/spec
-- The Go Authors.
+[^go2014mem]: The Go Authors.
 The Go Memory Model.
 May 31, 2014. https://golang.org/ref/mem
-- Changkun Ou. internal/dirver: use unbounded channel for event processing #2406.
+[^ou2021unbound]: Changkun Ou. internal/dirver: use unbounded channel for event processing Issue 2406.
 Aug 27, 2021. https://github.com/fyne-io/fyne/pull/2406
-- Changkun Ou. internal/driver: fix rendering freeze in mobile #2406.
+[^ou2021glfix]: Changkun Ou. internal/driver: fix rendering freeze in mobile Issue 2473.
 Sep 15, 2021. https://github.com/fyne-io/fyne/pull/2473
-- Changkun Ou.
-Package `chann`.
+[^ou2021chann]: Changkun Ou.
+Package chann.
 Sep 10, 2021. https://golang.design/s/chann